 Over the past 2 1/2 years I have been charting out nearly 30 songs for the ‘Thunderthumbs Project’.
 I wanted to play some of the great music that Louis Johnson played bass on, as a sideman and as a member of his group with brother George, The Brothers Johnson.
 We have so far played three Gigs at the Bulls Head to get the project up and running and it has been great fun.
 There are 10 in the band and I felt this is a minimum to play this music and do it justice.
 We have three singers, three brass and four in the rhythm section.
 It is such a lot of fun and most of the tunes are rarely played on gigs, so it is especially nice to give them an airing.
 We play everything from Louis’ recording debut in 1972 with ‘We’re Gonna Make It’, from Billy Preston’s album, ‘Music Is My Life’ in 1972 right through to the big hits for Quincy Jones Productions in the 1980s from George Benson, Michael Jackson and many others.
 Our next Gig is at The Bulls Head, Barnes on Friday 9th March.
 Come on down and feel the groove with us in this intimate Venue.
 Checkout the Facebook page here; https://www.facebook.com/ThunderthumbsBand/notifications/

 My Studio has had a small refit which has included a new interface and mic preamps from the British Company Audient.
 I am using the iD22 interface and ASP-880 which has expanded my capabilities and upped the quality of my signal path hugely.
 I’m really enjoying the experience of using this very well put together and high quality gear.
-Nearly finished is the renovation of my 1973 Fender Rhodes which needs a total rebuild.
+Nearly finished is the renovation of my 1973 Fender Rhodes which needed a total rebuild.
 I have replaced the felts and shims and have nearly finished it after about 40 hours work.
 I just need a few springs and washers to get the thing all working, then I have to set it up.
 Wish me luck.